Disordered Eating and Dieting | Eating Disorders Victoria

 Cultural or religious fasting

 Many religions engage in fasting as part of their practices, such as in the Islamic holy month of Ramadan, the Christian season of Lent, or the Jewish holy day of Yom Kippur.
-These practices are not harmful in themselves, but can be triggering to people at risk of an eating disorder, experiencing an eating disorder, or in recovery.
+Engaging in these practices presents additional consideration for people at risk of an eating disorder, experiencing an eating disorder, or in recovery.

 Lent